Justify My Love: Development

 "Justify My Love" was written by singer and songwriter Ingrid Chavez as a love letter dedicated to Kravitz, who was having an affair with her at the time.
-He invited her over a studio where he was producing tracks with André Betts, and then recorded the letter in one take.
+He invited her over to a studio where he was producing tracks with André Betts, and then recorded the letter in one take.
 Kravitz took a master copy of the song to Virgin Records, as their relationship ended some time later.
-Months later, he told Chavez that Madonna would release "Justify My Love" and asked her to sign a document saying that she would receive 12,5% publishing royalties, but no credit.
-She eventually signed the paper, and was then invited to meet Madonna in the studio while they mixed the track, and was impressed by how she copied her vocals exactly from the demo version; Chavez thought that "maybe she just felt like she didn't another woman to take credit for the creative style of the vocal".
+Months later, he told Chavez that Madonna would release "Justify My Love" and asked her to sign a document saying that she would receive 12.5% publishing royalties, but no credit.
+She eventually signed the paper and was then invited to meet Madonna in the studio while they mixed the track, and was impressed by how she copied her vocals exactly from the demo version; Chavez thought that "maybe she just felt like she didn't want another woman to take credit for the creative style of the vocal".

 Upon the song's release, Chavez filed a lawsuit against them, claiming the only words Kravitz wrote were "justify my love", while Madonna changed one line.
 It was also reported that she only received a US$500 advance after Kravitz pressured her to sign an agreement surrendering credit and three-quarters of royalties.
-He admitted that Chavez had written some of the lyrics, but both had agreed not to credit her for personal and professional reasons, and accused her of trying to "make like she did the whole thing" upon the single's success.
-She responded by stating that the reason was because "he was afraid his wife would think we had a relationship going."
-They eventually reached an out-of-court settlement whereby she received 12,5% percent of royalties and her name on the next pressings.
+He admitted that Chavez had written part of the lyrics, but both had agreed not to credit her for personal and professional reasons, and accused her of trying to "make like she did the whole thing" upon the single's success.
+She responded by stating that the reason was because he was afraid his wife would think they were having an affair.
+They eventually reached an out-of-court settlement whereby she received 12.5% percent of royalties and her name on the next pressings.
 However, her name does not appear on any compilations containing the song.
 Betts also sued Kravitz, claiming he was promised co-producer credit and half of any producer's royalties, but received an associate producer's credit and was not paid for his work.

-Kravitz recalls that he had been working on demos, and the demo version of "Justify My Love" came up.
+Kravitz recalled that he had been working on demos, and the demo version of "Justify My Love" came up.
 At first, he thought it was "super-sexy and hard at the same time.
 I just felt it.
 I just knew that there was something very special about the track and the minimum quality, because it was so minimal.
 Just a gut thing".
 However, he "knew it wasn't for me", but thought it would be perfect for Madonna, and phoned her saying he had a number-one song for her.
-The same day, they met in New York City, where he played the demo for her.
-After listening to the song multiple times, Madonna agreed to record the song, and both started working on the track the next day.
+The same day, they met in New York City, where Kravitz played the demo for her.
+After listening to the song multiple times, Madonna agreed on recording, and both started working on it the next day.
 Kravitz described the recording session as "just the two of us and my engineers, and it happened in one day.
 It was very quick", adding it was fun and "all very authentic".